Himanshukumar142/Docker_Learning_INT332/README.md

 ## 📖 What You’ll Find Here
 - Easy explanations of Docker concepts
 - Step-by-step learning materials
-- Examples to practice and explore
+- Examples to practice and explores

 ---